the-tatanka/personal-website/docs/interactive-presentations/Intro.md

 >
 > — [Sarah Gershman](https://hbr.org/2020/11/yes-virtual-presenting-is-weird)

-Interactive and collaborative presentations are key.
+<b>Interactive and collaborative presentations are key.</b>

+Feedback from the audience must be gathered directly.
+The feedback can be provided through presentation tools or verbal requests.

 - https://www.mural.co/templates/collaborative-presentation